hyperjump-io/json-schema/README.md

   * Schemas can reference other schemas using a different dialect
   * Work directly with schemas on the filesystem or HTTP
 * Create custom keywords, vocabularies, and dialects
+* Bundle multiple schemas into one document
+  * Uses the process defined in the 2020-12 specification but works with any dialect.
 * Provides utilities for building non-validation JSON Schema tooling

 ## Install